Sutton fabric shop reopens after vandals caused £5,000 worth of damage

 “I could not have done it without the support of my friends and colleagues,” she added.

-Unfortunately, Pam is also no closer to finding those responsible for the break-in, after Nottinghamshire Police admitted that the CCTV evidence available didn’t show enough to help identify the vandals or secure a conviction.
+Unfortunately, Pam is also no closer to finding those responsible for the break-in, after Nottinghamshire Police admitted the CCTV evidence available did not show enough to help identify the vandals or secure a conviction.

 "We are just getting on with things now and trying to build the business back up,” Pam continued.